The Politician Who Founded Japan's First Samurai Government Yoritomo and Tsurugaoka Hachimangu

 Why Does Yoritomo Turn Against Yoshitsune?

-Although Yoshitsune was Yoritomo's younger brother, he was also one of his retainers.
-Receiving an official court appointment without his lord's permission threatened the very foundation of the new political order.
+Yoshitsune was Yoritomo's younger brother.
+But he was also one of Yoritomo's retainers.
+By accepting an official position from the imperial court without his lord's permission, Yoshitsune had bypassed Yoritomo.
+To Yoritomo, this threatened the very foundation of the new political order.
 The brothers eventually became enemies.
-Yoshitsune fled to Hiraizumi, seeking protection from the Oshu Fujiwara clan, where he had once lived.
-Once Yoritomo learned of his whereabouts, he repeatedly pressured the Fujiwara clan to surrender him.

 Yoritomo & Yoshitsune Timeline